-To be honest it was a quite long travel of about 8 hours from Medan to get there as we took local buses.
+To be honest it was a quite long trip of about 8 hours from Medan to get there as we took local buses.
 We arrived in Medan by plane and took two different buses to Kutacane.
 From there we had to take another bus to Ketambe and walk a while along a street to reach our guesthouse.

 Which equipment do you need?

 You definitely need proper walking shoes (Nikes were fine for us) as insects and other animals will cross your path, also the ground is wet from time to time.
 In addition long pants and leech socks are mandatory.
-Otherwise you really risk an infection from leeches.
+Otherwise, you really risk infection from leeches.
 A torch is quite useful as well because it gets dark quite early (at around 7 pm).

-For the night we had: a tent and camping mats which were provided the guide, cotton sleeping bags and a candle.
+For the night we had: a tent and camping mats which were provided with the guide, cotton sleeping bags and a candle.
 All cooking equipment, food, leech socks and machetes also brought our guide.